 - The leaves and berries of the plant have antipyretic properties.
 They also contain phosphorus, iron, calcium, vitamins A, B, and C and many other micronutrients that help provide the body with the essential nutrients during fever.
 Consuming cooked leaves is useful in reducing fever symptoms and can reduce associated body pain.

 Solanum nigrum is all hearts when it comes to medicinal benefits.
-Some of the prudent boons of this herb are-
+Some of the wonderful benefits it provides are:

 Nightshade berries and leaves are of terrific help in maintaining heart health.
 The antioxidant properties of the herb regulate cholesterol levels in the body.
 Boil leaves and tender shoots and take the preparation once a day for good heart health.